top Microsoft Takes Down No-IP.com Domains

 Used it to control my HTPC from my iPad.
 I think their pricing is just a wee bit too high, though.
 If it were, say, $25 a year (rather than $50), I'd probably say that it was worth it to avoid having to find an alternative.
 As it is, I'll find something else.

-I agree, it is a good idea, and I did.
+is a good idea, and I did. about a year and a half ago

 I've looked into something similar to use as a controller/receiver for a whole house audio system, and you may want to look at a cheap Android-based device, some of which can be had for less than $50.
 For that price you get a resistive touch screen at around 320x240, 8G storage, stereo output, 256M RAM, WiFi, USB and a Java-based OS with plenty of apps pre-built and a well established development community.